cado-security/product-help/docs/cado/discovery-import/aws/aws-ec2.md

 ![EC2 Tunnel Acquisition](/img/ec2-tunnel.png)

-The Triage Acquisition with SSM Port Forwarding option utilizes the Cado [Run Command](/cado/discovery-import/aws/run-command) feature to execute the Cado Host binary on the target system - for more details on how this works, refer to the [Run Command](/cado/discovery-import/aws/run-command) documentation.
+The Triage Acquisition with SSM Port Forwarding option utilizes the / Forensic Acquisition and Investigation [Run Command](/cado/discovery-import/aws/run-command) feature to execute the / Forensic Acquisition and Investigation Host binary on the target system - for more details on how this works, refer to the [Run Command](/cado/discovery-import/aws/run-command) documentation.

 ### Skip Processing
-The Cado platform supports the option to skip processing of the EBS volume.
+The / Forensic Acquisition and Investigation platform supports the option to skip processing of the EBS volume.
 Select **Skip Processing** under **Processing Options** to activate this option.
 If you decide you want to process the volume at a later date, this can be achieved by selecting **Process Evidence** on the relevant evidence item in the Evidence tab.